rdkcmf/rdk-aamp/README.txt

 fragmentRetryLimit		Set fragment rampdown/retry limit for video fragment failure (default is -1). initRampdownLimit		 Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.
-Default is 0 (disabled). initFragmentRetryCount	    	Max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure").
+Default is 0 (disabled). initFragmentRetryCount	    	Max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). langCodePreference		prefered format for normalizing language code.Default is 0.

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd)